-AMERICAN CHEMISTRY COUNCIL CODE OF PRACTICE TEST LABORATORY CONFORMANCE STATEMENT
+SAMPLE AMERICAN CHEMISTRY COUNCIL CODE OF PRACTICE TEST LABORATORY CONFORMANCE STATEMENT

+Test Laboratory: Test Sponsor: Formulation/Stand Code: Test Number: Test Start Date and Time (Include time zone):

+DECLARATIONS

-Test Laboratory: Test Sponsor: Formulation/Stand Code: Test Number: Test Start Date and Time (Include time zone): DECLARATIONS No. 1 All requirements of the ACC Code of Practice for which the test laboratory is responwere met in the conduct of this test.
-YesNo sible No. 2 The laboratory ran this test for the full duration following all procedural requirement all operational validity requirements of the latest version of the applicable test pro (ASTM or other), including all updates issued by the organization responsible for the were met.
-YesNo cedure If the response to this Declaration is "No", does the test engineer consider the de from operational validity requirements that occurred to be beyond the control of the laboratory?
-Yes No No. 3 A deviation occurred for one of the test parameters identified by the organization responsible test as being a special case.
-Yes_No(This currently applies only to a deviations identified in the ASTM Information Letter System.)
-CHECK THE APPROPRIATE CONCLUSION () Operational review of this test indicates that the results should be included in Multiple Acceptance Criteria calculations.
-Test () Operational review of this test indicates that the results should not be included in Me Test Acceptance Criteria calculations. ultiple NOTE: Supporting comments are required for all responses identified with an asterisk.
-Comments: (Signature) (Date) (Typed Name) (Title)
+- No.-1 All requirements of the ACC Code of Practice for which the test laboratory is responsible were met in the conduct of this test.
+Yes\No\\\ - No.-2 The laboratory ran this test for the full duration following all procedural requirements; and all operational validity requirements of the latest version of the applicable test procedure (ASTM or other), including all updates issued by the organization responsible for the test, were met.
+Yes\\\\No\\\\

+If the response to this Declaration is "No", does the test engineer consider the deviations from operational validity requirements that occurred to be beyond the control of the laboratory?
+Yes\\\\ No\\\

+No. 3 A deviation occurred for one of the test parameters identified by the organization responsible for the test as being a special case.
+Yes \No (This currently applies only to specific deviations identified in the ASTM Information Letter System.)

+CHECK THE APPROPRIATE CONCLUSION

+- () Operational review of this test indicates that the results should be included in Multiple Test Acceptance Criteria calculations. - () \Operational review of this test indicates that the results should not be included in Multiple Test Acceptance Criteria calculations.

+NOTE: Supporting comments are required for all responses identified with an asterisk.

+Comments:

+(Signature) (Date) (Typed Name) (Title)